DeNepo/welcome-to-js/README.md

     used in the program.
   - **Specific**: You can give a specific name to a variable based on how it's used _and_ the program's domain (the program's specific data and use-case).
+- [ ] 🐣 **Program Life Cycle**: You can explain the two phases of a program's life cycle.
+- [ ] 🐣 **Fixing Errors**: You can use the structured comment to describe an error in your program, and can make several educated guesses at how to fix the error.
+- [ ] 🐥 **Linting**: You can find and fix simple linting errors in JavaScript programs.
+- [ ] 🐣 **Fixing Bugs**: You can use the structured comment to describe and fix a bug in small programs.
 - [ ] 🐥 **Constructing Programs**: You can reconstruct a program's lines and
       indentation, successfully ignoring distractor lines.
-- [ ] 🐥 **Linting**: You can find and fix simple linting errors in JavaScript programs.
 - [ ] 🐥 **Stepping Through**: You can pause a script in a your browser's debugger, arrange the debugger, collapse extra panels, and step through a script written with Just Enough JS.
 At each point in execution you can